Dedicated to the Sacred and Immaculate Hearts

 These will be clearly marked in the descriptions.

 Corded rosaries/chaplets use heavy duty cord (the thinner cord is strong & bonded; the heavier thick cord is comparable to venetian blind cord #15.
-Hemp is 100% natural (biodegradable & eco-friendly) 10#cord.
+Generally in stock are #'s 9, 15, 18, 21 & 36, in brown, white, red, green, blue and black.
+Hemp is 100% natural (biodegradable & eco-friendly) #10cord.

 Short of fire or cutting it, it should last for years and years.